 Reverse Mortgage Requirements

-If your debt management agency recommends you get a reverse mortgage, you might already meet the qualifications.
-However, if you want to proceed on your own, let’s review some general requirements that must be met:
+If the homeowner’s debt management agency recommends them to get a reverse mortgage, they might already meet the qualifications.
+However, if they want to proceed on their own, let’s review some general requirements that must be met:

-- You have to be at least 62 years old for a HECM.
+- The borrower must be at least 62 years old for a HECM.

-- You must have a substantial amount of equity in your home.
+- The borrower must have a substantial amount of equity in their home.

-- You must be able to pay the ongoing property taxes, homeowners’ insurance, and any HOA fees throughout the mortgage period.
+- They must be able to pay the ongoing property taxes, homeowners’ insurance, and any HOA fees throughout the mortgage period.

-- You must own the property and live in it as your primary residence (meaning you reside at the property consecutively for six months and one day per year).
+- The borrower must own the property and live in it as their primary residence (meaning they reside at the property consecutively for six months and one day per year).

-- You must obtain an acceptable appraisal (done during the loan application process).
+- They must obtain an acceptable appraisal (done during the loan application process).

 Types of Reverse Mortgages

 Knowing which type of reverse mortgage to get can make a huge difference.
-Hundreds of lenders across the United States offer reverse mortgages, here are few types to familiarize yourself with.
+Hundreds of lenders across the United States offer reverse mortgages, here are few types to familiarize your client with.

 Single Purpose Reverse Mortgage